+The Master in Applied Data Science programme begins on 28 August 2023.
 On this day, all students are expected to be at Frankfurt School.
 For non-EU applicants who require a visa to enter Germany, please keep in mind that it can take up to two or three months to obtain the necessary visa.

 Information for FS Bachelor Students

 FS Bachelor students are offered a 3-semester track of the programme.
 You will start the programme with the regular 4-semester track and finish one semester early.
 For more information please contact us.

 Your degree is an investment in your professional future.
 As a business school of international standing, not only do we offer you ideal conditions for earning a degree – we also offer you excellent career prospects.

 Since we can guarantee the quality of our teaching and research, we expect and encourage the highest levels of commitment and motivation from our students.

 Proresult is a financial service consulting company with projects in Frankfurt.
 For students with a background or interest in financial consulting and C1 level German skills, this is a fantastic opportunity to gain experience while studying.
 The cooperation guarantees a two-year part-time paid position at the company (3 days a week).
 In return, Proresult covers tuition fees in full.